Noncommutative corrections to the minimal surface areas of the pure AdS spacetime and Schwarzschild-AdS black hole: The minimal surface area of the Schwarzschild-AdS black hole with noncommutativity

-We deal with this model in two steps.
-In the first step, we compute the minimal surface area of the Schwarzschild-AdS black hole by regarding~\cite{HLSJ,YSLZ} the mass of the Schwarzschild black hole, $M$, as a perturbative parameter in the pure AdS spacetime.
+We deal with the Schwarzschild-AdS black hole in two steps.
+In the first step, we compute its minimal surface area by regarding~\cite{HLSJ,YSLZ} the mass of the Schwarzschild black hole, $M$, as a perturbative parameter in the pure AdS spacetime.
 Then, following the method we applied in the above section, we derive in the second step the noncommutative correction to the minimal surface area of the Schwarzschild-AdS black hole.
-That is, based on the pure AdS spacetime, our result contains the contribution from the pure AdS spacetime together with the mass correction and the noncommutative parameter correction.
+That is, based on the pure AdS spacetime, our result contains the contributions from the pure AdS spacetime together with the mass correction and the noncommutative parameter correction.

-The metric of the 4-dimensional Schwarzschild-AdS black hole takes the form~\cite{HLSJ},
+The metric of the (3+1)-dimensional Schwarzschild-AdS black hole takes the form~\cite{HLSJ},

 where $f(z)$ that is associated with the black hole mass $M$ reads